 Should there be no performance evaluation for an employee for the rating period specified, the most recent available performance evaluation shall be utilized to determine eligibility.

-- 27.3 A. There shall be no General Increases or Merit Increases after the expiration of this Agreement, unless and until there is a new Agreement in effect providing for such increases. - B. Any increases in pay shall not exceed the maximum of the Lieutenant pay range.
+D. There shall be no Merit or performance Increases after the expiration date of this Agreement unless and until there is a new agreement in effect providing for such increases.

-27.4 A. Promotion
+29.3 A. Promotion